chinapedia/wikipedia.abstract.en/Page/NATO.md

 Kosovo intervention

-German_KFOR_troops_patrol_southern_Kosovo,_summer_1999.jpg soldiers patrol southern Kosovo in 1999.|alt=Three trucks of soldiers idle on a country road in front of trees and red roofed houses.
-The rear truck has KFOR painted on is back.]]
-MSU_Mitrovica_Manbox_-_Ibar_Bridge_summer_2019.jpg-MSU Carabinieri Patrols in front of the Ibar Bridge in Mitrovica, Kosovo, 2019]]
+soldiers patrol southern Kosovo in 1999.|alt=Three trucks of soldiers idle on a country road in front of trees and red roofed houses.
+The rear truck has KFOR painted on is back.]] -MSU Carabinieri Patrols in front of the Ibar Bridge in Mitrovica, Kosovo, 2019]]

 In an effort to stop Slobodan Milošević's Serbian-led crackdown on KLA separatists and Albanian civilians in Kosovo, the United Nations Security Council passed Resolution 1199 on 23 September 1998 to demand a ceasefire.
 Negotiations under US Special Envoy Richard Holbrooke broke down on 23 March 1999, and he handed the matter to NATO,[33] which started a 78-day bombing campaign on 24 March 1999.[34]
 Operation _Allied Force_ targeted the military capabilities of what was then the Federal Republic of Yugoslavia.
 During the crisis, NATO also deployed one of its international reaction forces, the ACE Mobile Force (Land), to Albania as the Albania Force (AFOR), to deliver humanitarian aid to refugees from Kosovo.[35]